nikitavoloboev/data/life/Compassion.md

-# Consciousness
+# Compassion

-Consciousness is an interesting thing.
-The only way to really study it is through self reflection, meditation and awareness.
+I believe compassion for other living organisms is an important part of our lives.
+Having the ability to put ourselves in the shoes of other living organisms is incredibly valuable.

 # Links